 We have studied, and obtained rather tight bounds for the approximability curve of "majority-like" predicates.
-The presented techniques can also easily be extended to approximate a mixture of Chow-robust predicates, i.e., every predicate is Chow-robust but not necessarily the same.
-However, there are still many questions to be addressed and let us mention a few.
+There are still many questions to be addressed and let us mention a few.

 This work has been in the context of predicates given by Chow-robust threshold functions.
-Within this class we already knew, by the results of Hast [2005], that no such predicate can be approximation resistant and our contribution is to obtain sharp bounds on the nature of how approximable these predicates are.
+Within this class we already knew, by the results of Hast [7], that no such predicate can be approximation resistant and our contribution is to obtain sharp bounds on the nature of how approximable these predicates are.
 It is a very nice open question whether there are any approximation resistant predicates given as thresholds of balanced linear functions.
 It is not easy to guess the answer to this question.